Compliant Data Exchange technology

 Providing organizations with a comprehensive set of features to be in compliance with data regulations and data exchange frameworks.

-Data regulations such as the Data Governance Act (DGA) and the future Data Act (DA) are often seen as constraints but they are also thought to facilitate and accelerate secure and trusted data exchanges.
-These regulations define the conditions to exchange data in trusted environments, and open a whole new world of possibilities for organizations to develop new and innovative data exchange services.
+Data regulations such as the Data Governance Act (DGA) and the future Data Act (DA) have been designed to facilitate and accelerate secure & trusted data exchanges.
+These regulations define the conditions to exchange data in trusted environments, and open a whole new world of possibilities for organizations to develop new & innovative Data Exchange services.

 Data regulations are constantly evolving, Europe being in lead with the General Data Protection Regulation (GDPR) in application since 2018, the DGA entering into effect in September 2023, the future Data Act sometime in 2024 and several other data regulations in preparation.

-These regulations place specific responsibilities on the participants of data exchange ecosystems regarding personal data, B2B data, IoT data, altruistic or public sector data.
+These regulations place specific responsibilities on the orchestrators and participants of Data Exchange ecosystems regarding personal data, B2B data, IoT data, altruistic or public sector data.

 Regulations are not always consistent worldwide, bringing additional complexity to organizations seeking to exchange data products across regions.

-Dawex Data Exchange technology allows your organization to conform to the current data regulations, across regions, and constantly evolves to ensure readiness to future data regulations.
+Dawex Data Exchange technology enables your organization to be in conformity with the current data regulations, across regions.
+Dawex technology constantly evolves to prepare and ensure readiness to future data regulations.

 Compliance with personal data regulations

-Dawex Data Exchange Platform provides frameworks and processes to identify data products containing personal data and treat the data transaction & the licensing accordingly.
+The Dawex solution Data Exchange Platform provides frameworks and processes to identify data products containing personal data, and treat the data transaction & the licensing accordingly.
 By providing API access to consent managers, Dawex solutions allow orchestrators and data providers to make sure the consent is actually given before a data exchange takes place.

 The Data Exchange Platform provides full compliance with GDPR to the orchestrator and the participants.
 The platform encompasses the required features to adapt to non-European personal data regulations such as the Act on Protection of Personal Information (APPI) in Japan, the California Consumer Privacy Act (CCPA), or the Lei Geral de Proteção de Dados (LGPD) in Brazil.